 Featured Issue: Border Processing and Asylum

 AILA is urging lawful, humanitarian-based solutions to the seasonal increase in migrants, in particular children, at the U.S. southern border.
-As the Biden Administration rebuilds an asylum system that was gutted by the prior administration, the only sensible choice is to transform how we receive and screen people at the border.

 Instead of deterrence and enforcement-only approaches, we should welcome people with dignity in line with American values.
 We must extract ourselves from the counter-productive “crisis at the border” news cycle.
 Instead, America must lead the way in building a sustainable migration system that meets the demands of the modern world and current events.